State officials addressing school-to-prison pipeline

 The solution is not just about keeping kids in school.
 Lassiter said schools need to be a safe environment, with enough resources.

-“We want to make sure they have teachers that are culturally relevant, we want to make sure that the school makeup is that of what the society demographics are,” he said.
+“We want to make sure they have teachers that are culturally relevant, we want to make sure that the school makeup is that of what the social demographics are,” he said.

 Students also need a strong support system inside the classroom and out.

-“That’s the importance of counselors, that’s the importance of social worker,” Lassiter said.
+“That’s the importance of counselors, that’s the importance of social workers,” Lassiter said.

 He added houses of faith, community elders and families are also an important part of a child’s support system.